 Ananda Music Bio

-Ananda Yogiji is an internationally loved musician, song composer and mantra enthusiast based in Southern Oregon.
+Ananda Yogiji is an internationally loved musician, song composer and mantra enthusiast.
 His musical offerings complement his yogic practices with a deep devotional spirit.
-His music channels a powerful blend of modern and ancient soundscapes that touches the heart and invokes a meditative and connected state.
+His music channels a powerful blend of modern and ancient soundscapes that touches the heart.
 Infused with mantras in Sanskrit and Gurbani, his music offers blissful energy currents woven into lyrical heart songs.
 He is a self taught singer, guitarist, harmonium player and bansuri flautist.

 Please stay in touch!
 Get on their email list, take a listen to his new album and reach out to him for any questions or just to say hi!

 Ananda started his musical interests in grade school playing the violin and later in high school picking up guitar.
 In high school 2001-2002), he started a skater type punk band called After Eight with his best friend which lasted for a couple years.
 He was the lead singer and guitar player along with his best friend.
 They played almost all original music.